jyc/raisin-guile/README.md

 # Performance

 I have not tested performance.
 The scheduler is very naive -- it simply executes everything that has become ready in the last timestep as soon as possible.
-It uses CHICKEN's SRFI-18 interface rather than accessing its low-level scheduler primitives.
 I have not attempted to make any optimizations.

 # Portability

 This code should run, with limited modification, on any R5RS-compliant Scheme distribution supporting SRFI-18 (threading) and SRFI-35 (conditions).
-I use Chicken's `ir-macro-transformer` to define exceptions.
-That could easily be stripped out, as well as the use of Chicken's `abort` procedure.
+In fact, this version was ported from CHICKEN to Guile with minimal effort.

 [1]: https://realworldocaml.org/v1/en/html/concurrent-programming-with-async.html
 [2]: https://github.com/janestreet/async_kernel/tree/master/src